UCLComputerScience/COMP0016_2020_21_Team14/docs/index.md

 ### Week 8 (25/01/2021 - 31/01/2021)

 ### Week 7 (18/01/2021 - 24/01/2021)
+Focus on finding a suitable web host for the content management system (CMS).
+Initially, Microsoft Azure Virtual Machine was used, however the connection to the VM was unstable and the contents of the CMS could not be rendered correctly.
+As a result, we decided to purchase a domain from _GoDaddy_ and store the content in a server based in Hong Kong.
+We transferred the CMS to the new server and the content could be viewed properly, with consistent uptime and a stable connection.

 ### Week 6 (11/01/2021 - 17/01/2021)
 Elevator Pitch (15/01): Presentation of the main technical features of the project.